Diyckstra/terraform-provider-deyckstra/website/docs/r/network_interface.md

 * `security_groups` - (Optional) List of security group IDs to assign to the ENI.
 * `source_dest_check` - (Optional) Whether to enable source destination checking for the ENI.
     * _Default value:_ `true`.
-* `tags` - (Optional) Map of tags to assign to the resource.
+* `tags` - (Optional) Map of tags to assign to the network interface.
 If a provider [`default_tags` configuration block][default-tags] is used, tags with matching keys will overwrite those defined at the provider level.

 ### Attachment